-Day Statement Response 23 What is the proper way to lift a carton/object?
+January April July October Day Statement Response 21 Emergency lighting.
+Emergency lights should be tested monthly.
+The 'push-button' test should be conducted by pressing the 'test' button on the unit and holding it for 30 seconds.
+If the device does not light, or the lamps are dim, the unit should be serviced, repaired, or replaced.
+22 Repetitive tasks In order to reduce the likelihood of injury because of repetitive tasks, employees, whenever possible, should break up those tasks with less demanding duties or job rotation using different muscle groups.
+23 What is the proper way to lift a carton/object?
 When lifting cartons or objects: stand with your feet apart for good balance, with shoulders and hips aligned, bend at your knees, not your waist.
 Maintain the natural curve in your back.
 When lifting, let your leg muscles do the work.
 Keep the load you are lifting close to your body to ease the pressure on your spine.
 Turn with your feet; do not twist the trunk of your body.
 When you set the load down, squat down slowly by bending your knees.
 24 Use three points of contact.
 Never jump off the vehicle.
-When climbing into or out of a truck, forklift or other piece of equipment, face the vehicle and maintain three points of contact at all times: • two feet and one hand; or • one foot and two hands 25 Distracted Driving and walking Most states require hand free use of phone while driving: Never text and drive.
+When climbing into or out of a truck, forklift, or other piece of equipment, face the vehicle and maintain three points of contact at all times: two feet and one hand; or one foot and two hands 25 Distracted Driving and walking Most states require hand free use of phone while driving: Never text and drive.
 Do not text and walk in busy/high traffic areas or on stairs.
 When outside in the parking area be aware of surroundings and do not text.
 26 Hand tool safety Be sure you have the right tool for the job and inspect the tool before using it.
 Never toss tools to another worker, onto a surface, or from a height.
 27 Never use a pallet jack as a scooter.
 Horseplay can be dangerous.
 Pallet jacks are to be used to move pallets, not people.
 Make sure you are properly trained before using any equipment.

-Day Statement Response 28 Buckle up when traveling to and from work.
-It is as important to be safe off the job as on it.
-One of the greatest opportunities for severe injury is when traveling to and from work by vehicle.
-In fact, motor vehicle accidents are the leading cause of accidental death for individuals age 1 to 34.
-Seat belts provide the greatest protection against occupant ejection.
-Ejection from a vehicle generally causes the most severe injuries in a crash.
-75% of the occupants who are ejected from vehicles are killed (NHTSA).
-Seat belts need to be used even if the vehicle is equipped with air bags.
-An air bag inflates and deflates in a matter of seconds.
-If there is a secondary crash, you have no restraint protection.
-Seat belts lessen the impact of air bags on vehicle occupants.
-29 When do I report an injury or accident to my supervisor?
-Report all injuries immediately to your supervisor and staffing company representative.
-30 Don't take shortcuts!
-If you're injured, the minute you saved may cost you days, weeks or months of recovery time.
-31 Pay attention to what you are doing to avoid caught- in or crush injuries around machinery.
+28 Wear your seatbelt when operating a forklift.
+Over one-quarter of forklift accidents are the results of the forklift tipping over.
+Wearing seat belts will help prevent being thrown out and crushed if the vehicle tips over.
+29 When do l report an injury or accident to my supervisor?
+Report all incidents immediately to your supervisor and staffing company representative (if applicable).
+30 Do not take shortcuts!
+If you are injured, the minute you saved may cost you days, weeks, or months of recovery time.
+31 Pay attention to what you are doing to avoid caught-in or crush injuries around machinery.
 Pay attention to what you are doing: Look for possible pinch points before you start your task.
 Always use machine and tool guards provided with your equipment.
 Report broken or missing barriers or guards to your supervisor.
 TURN OFF equipment and use lockout/tagout procedures before: making adjustments, clearing a jam, and repairing or servicing a machine to clear a jam.